-Prior to administration, read the Patient Information/Instructions for Use for KITABIS PAK for detailed information on how to use KITABIS PAK and follow the manufacturer's instructions for use and care of the DeVilbiss Pulmo-Aide air compressor.
+Prior to administration, read the PATIENT INFORMATION and Instructions for Use for KITABIS PAK for detailed information on how to use KITABIS PAK and follow the manufacturer’s instructions for use and care of the DeVilbiss Pulmo-Aide air compressor.

 The entire tobramycin inhalation solution treatment should take approximately 15 minutes to complete.
 Continue treatment until all the tobramycin inhalation solution has been delivered, and there is no longer any mist being produced.

 Tobramycin inhalation solution should not be diluted or mixed with other drugs including dornase alfa in the nebulizer.
 Instruct patients on multiple therapies to take their medications prior to inhaling the tobramycin inhalation solution, or as directed by their physician.